Get ready: Summer travel season is here. And we're here to help you do it better this year.

 Read our lips: Take the early flight whenever you can.
 The data on nationwide on-time performance clearly shows that flights scheduled earlier in the morning are far, far less likely to be delayed or canceled.

-Records on July 2022 flight delays at the nation's 30 largest airports logged by the Department of Transportation, show that while more than 86% of flights depart on time when scheduled to leave before 8 a.m., that percentage dropped below 70% for flights departing after 2 p.m.
-It's much worse at airports like Denver (DEN), Chicago-Midway (MDW), Las Vegas (LAS), and New York City (JFK).
+Records on July 2023 flight delays at the nation's 30 largest airports logged by the Department of Transportation, show that while nearly 85% of flights depart on time when scheduled to leave before 8 a.m., that percentage dropped to 70% for flights departing after 3 p.m.
+It's much worse at airports like Denver (DEN), Chicago-Midway (MDW), Boston (BOS), Las Vegas (LAS), Newark (EWR), and New York City (JFK), among others.

-That 4 a.n. alarm to make it to the airport in time may not be great for your beauty sleep, but it's the best choice you can make to improve your odds of making it to your final destination on time.
+That 5 a.m. alarm to make it to the airport in time may not be great for your beauty sleep, but it's the best choice you can make to improve your odds of making it to your final destination on time.

 Read more of our tips on how to survive (or even avoid) delays and cancellations!